Breach Notification Rule

-A breach is an impermissible use or disclosure of protected health information or PHI.
-Consequently, it compromises privacy or security of PHI.
-It is presumed to be a breach unless certain criteria are met.
-The covered entity or business associate must demonstrate there is a low probability that the phi has been compromised based on a risk assessment of the following:
+A breach is, generally, an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information.
+An impermissible use or disclosure of protected health information is presumed to be a breach unless the covered entity or business associate, as applicable, demonstrates that there is a low probability that the protected health information has been compromised based on a risk assessment of at least the following factors:

-Firstly, the nature and extent of the PHI involved, including the types of identifiers and the likelihood of identification
+- Firstly, the nature and extent of the PHI involved, including the types of identifiers and the likelihood of identification

-Secondly, the unauthorized person to whom the disclosure was made.
+- Secondly, the unauthorized person to whom the disclosure was made.

-Third, whether the PHI was acquired or viewed.
+- Third, whether the PHI was acquired or viewed.

-Finally, the extent to which the risk to the patient was mitigated.
+- Finally, the extent to which the risk to the patient was mitigated.

 There are many forms of Breaches of Protected Health Information.
 Some examples of breaches of paper phi are loss of paper files, unsecure disposal, and paperwork given to the wrong person.
 As a result, all entities that handle paper PHI must be aware of how important it is when sharing or disposing of this information.
 It is not uncommon for patients to receive the discharge summary of other patients or to see old medical records simply thrown away in the trash.